-This course provides an introduction of human resource management in the healthcasetting.
-The course explores the practical knowledge needed for the roles and function the human resource department.
-The focus is to deliver skills and knowledge to healt administrators related to: Equal Employment Opportunity, staffing, assessment and evaluation; development of personnel policies; training; benefits; and safety and heal workplace.
+This course provides an introduction of human resource management in the healthcare setting.
+The course explores the practical knowledge needed for the roles and functions of the human resource department.
+The focus is to deliver skills and knowledge to healthcare administrators related to: Equal Employment Opportunity, staffing, assessment and evaluation; development of personnel policies; training; benefits; and safety and health in the workplace.